SmartBear/GuavaFX/README.md

 ```

 ### JavaFX 8
-In JavaFX 8, which is expected to be released in March 2014, transformation will probably be a built-in feature
+In JavaFX 8, which is expected to be released in March 2014, filtering will probably be a built-in feature
 of the ObservableList interface.
-This will essentially replace the functionality of GuavaFX.
+This might replace all or parts of the functionality of GuavaFX.

 ### Credits
 GuavaFX was initially created by @dainnilsson as a part of [LoadUI][3] in 2012.
 Today, it is being extended